Davies station manager and

 station to LM Radio and the first commercial radio station on British soil.

-McKay was born in NSW, Australia.
+born in NSW, Australia.
 After a successful broadcasting career in Sydney

 he came to South Africa in the early 1950s and became one of the top names

 on Springbok Radio.
 He moved to LM Radio in 1964 to help boost flagging

 listenership caused by the increasing popularity of the SABC regional services

 which broadcast on FM.
 In 1968, after a spectacular fall-out with David